-There is a clear trend in the critical power industry for large-scale UPS systems installations.
+There is a clear trend in the critical power industry for large-scale UPS system installations.
 These large sites need a bigger power protection infrastructure – and bigger uninterruptible power supplies to match.
-Kohler Uninterruptible Power’ comprehensive UPS test facility at the ABB’s power protection factory in Switzerland can handle the biggest uninterruptible power supplies around and is dimensioned to accommodate the even larger sizes expected in the future.
+KOHLER Uninterruptible Power’s access to the comprehensive UPS test facility at ABB’s power protection factory in Switzerland enables safe and robust testing of the largest uninterruptible power supplies around.

 A comprehensive UPS testing facility

 To make the integration of uninterruptible power supplies into the customer’s power supply infrastructure a smooth and simple operation, the entire uninterruptible power systems configuration – including ancillary system components such as switchgear and static transfer switches – is tested as one integrated unit before it leaves the power protection factory.

 KUP customers are purchasing large-scale UPS systems that are far bigger than before.
-For example, data centre operations are already at the 2 to 3 MW level and systems beyond 3 MW are beginning to appear.
-The new uninterruptible power supply facility ensures that these, and future, even larger, UPS power systems can be completely tested before delivery.
+The advanced uninterruptible power supply facility ensures that these, and future, even larger, UPS power systems can be completely tested before delivery.

 The most important function of the UPS testing facility is the customer factory acceptance test (FAT) and the layout has been designed with this in mind.
 Not only that, but the facility also provides a unique tool for new product development, special product testing and type tests.

 A full suite of UPS test tools

 The UPS test facility is located in ABB’s power protection factory in Switzerland.
 The centre boasts five test stations, each with an AC capability of 800 kW (4 MW total) and a DC capability that can simulate 480 kW of battery power (2.4 MW total).

 Real uninterruptible power supply batteries can be used too: the test facility has 200 UPS batteries of 90 Ah each, which provides 10 minutes of autonomy at 500 kW.
 The UPS batteries can be set up in a one- to four-string configuration, with 40 to 50 batteries per string.